This post is also available in: Français (French) Русский (Russian)

 It is the descendant of Celtic paganism.
 Some of my ancestors were Celtic.
 I felt I was sort of returning to my Celtic roots.

 Why did you keep practicing Buddhism?

-It was a really important part of my Buddhist practice, it stays with me to this day.
+It was an important part of my Buddhist practice.
+It stays with me to this day.

-When I came to the States in my middle thirties, I continued practicing and learning from important teachers, and I got a job at the Barre Centre for Buddhist Studies.
+When I came to the States in my mid-thirties, I continued practicing and learning.
+I got a job at the Barre Centre for Buddhist Studies.

-At the time it was run by Andrew Olendzki, probably one of the world best-known scholars in the Pali texts which are the original language that Buddhism was taught in.
+At the time, it was run by Andrew Olendzki, probably one of the world’s best-known scholars in the Pali texts, which are the original language that Buddhism was taught in.
 I got to learn a lot from him.
-My husband and I went there for 5 years.
+My husband and I went there for five years.

 Is your husband a Buddhist too?

 Neither my husband nor I call ourselves Buddhists, but we practice and understand the world from a Buddhist perspective.

 He and I have supported each other in the practice of Mindfulness and Meditation.
 We practice and work a lot together.